 How to Use a Pumice Stone

-Pumice is a type of material that forms when extremely hot lava mixes with water.
-The mixture causes the lava to rapidly cool, and produces a very porous and rough stone that can be then used to rub away dry, peeling skin.
-The use of the stone requires that you first soak the area of your foot in warm water, and then out of the water, take the stone (dampen it too first) and ever so gently rub away at the problematic skin in circular movements until the dead skin is removed.
-While the primary use for pumice is often related to health and beauty care, you may find other helpful uses for pumice such as removing cotton pills from fabrics to cleaning your toilet.
+Pumice stone is a type of material that forms when extremely hot lava mixes with water.
+The mixture causes the lava to rapidly cool, and produces a very porous and rough stone.
+We can then use it to rub away dry, peeling skin.
+The use of the stone requires that you first soak the area of your foot in warm water.
+Then out of the water, take the stone and ever so gently rub away at the problematic skin.
+Use circular movements until the dead skin is removed.
+While the primary use for pumice is often related to health and beauty care, you may find other helpful uses for pumice.
+These include removing cotton pills from fabrics to cleaning your toilet.

 Exfoliating With a Pumice Stone

 Soak the area you want to smooth in warm water.

 Typically, this will be the callused part of the feet.
 Your heels may require special attention, as they tend to produce a hardened layer of callused skin that can turn scaly or crack.
 Exfoliating your elbows may also be wise, so check there for hardened and decaying skin deposits.
 When soaking, attempt to soak for at least five minutes before using the stone.

 - To soak your feet, fill a bowl with the warm water and sit as you place your feet in the water; let your feet float some to keep pressure off while also covering the entire foot.

 - When working on other parts of the body, we recommend that you do so after a shower.

 It is best to wait a few minutes before applying the stone after a soak.